unprofession-al/httpthings/endpoint/README.md

 import "github.com/unprofession-al/httpthings/endpoint"
 ```

-Package endpoint is a small layer on top of \[github.com/gorilla/mux\] wich allows to define HTTP endpoints containing the handler function as well as some meta data.
+Package endpoint is a small layer on top of \[github.com/gorilla/mux\] which allows to define HTTP endpoints containing the handler function as well as some meta data.
 In conjunction with package \`openapi\` a set of endpoints can then be rendered as a JSON or YAML representation of the endpoints OpenAPI specification.

 To make best use of the meta data provided package endpoint also tries to provide some functionality which attempts to make use of the meta data provided when implementing the handler itself.